MrMidnight7331/Dynamic-NFT-Gallery/README.md

 If you’re interested in customizing or using this site for your own purposes, you can copy the code from this repository.
 Here’s how:

-(THIS TUTORIAL ASSUMES THAT YOU ALREADY HAVE GITHUB ACCOUNT SET UP!
+(THIS TUTORIAL ASSUMES THAT YOU ALREADY HAVE GITHUB ACCOUNT SET UP.
+If NOT please follow the offical github setup tutorial here: [Github Getting Started](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).
 You could also host this on a VPS.
 Your choice! :3)

-- Download the repository: `git clone https://github.com/MrMidnight7331/mrmidnight7331.github.io.git`
+- Download the repository: `git clone https://github.com/MrMidnight7331/mrmidnight7331.github.io.git` or download it as a zip and decompress it.
+- Create a GitHub repository with the name: {YourUserName}.github.io (Example: mrmidnight7331.github.io
 - Customize the config.json file:
     -Make an account on [Alchemy](https://www.alchemy.com/nft-api)
     - Get the API key and put it into config.json